|A windbreak of trees|

 Windbreaks stop the wind from blowing soil away.
 They also keep the wind from destroying or damaging crops.
 They are very important for growing grains, such as wheat.

-There have been studies done on windbreaks.
-Studies in parts of West Africa, for example, found that grain harvests can be twenty percent higher in fields protected by windbreaks.
-This was compared to fields without such protection.
+There have been studies done on windbreaks in parts of West Africa, for example.
+These found that grain harvests can be twenty percent higher in fields protected by windbreaks compared to fields without such protection.

-Windbreaks can help protect a farmer's land.
 However, windbreaks seem to work best when they allow a little wind to pass through.
-If the wall of trees and plants blocks the wind completely, then violent air motions will take place close to the ground.
-These motions cause the soil to lift up into the air where it will be blown away.
+If the wall of trees and plants stops wind completely, then violent air motions will take place close to the ground.
+These motions will lift soil into the air where it will be blown away.

 For this reason, a windbreak is best if it has only sixty to eighty percent of the trees and plants needed to make a solid line.